luxeengine/luxe-docs/docs/tutorials/editor/index.md

 We're going to customize it to be a wall for the base of our pillar.

-!!! tip "Select `image/prop/wall2` for the sprite image
+!!! tip "Select `image/prop/wall2` for the sprite image"

 To do that we first look for the asset selector icon next to the field (It's a right arrow):